ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 - We had to specify the specific number type we were using.
 Clash must know this to layout the hardware correctly.
-- We don't have access to floating point numbers, so we use fixed point numbers instead.
+- We had to specify which type of number we are using in order to synthesize the hardware.

 :::

 Meeting timing constraints
 --------------------------